MattJOlson/DevProjects/README.md

 vectors, and matrices.
 Largely a (re-)learning project for TDD and gtest, but probably the most likely project to become truly useful.

+## MaddenGraph (C#)

+A very incomplete American football offensive playbook editor, intended primarily for people who take Madden a bit too seriously.
+Originally developed in Mono-Develop until stetic irretrievably corrupted my GUI spec; now I'm considering rewriting it in inline GTK# like I should have to begin with.

 ## sandbox

 A place for simple(-ish) programming problems, experiments with new